 Licensing devices in Dynamics 365 is fairly standard.
 A user can either be licensed to multiple devices or multiple users can have access to a single device.
 Device licenses are available no matter if your base application is from Customer Engagement (CRM) or Unified Operations (ERP) functionality.
 Individual users with access to a Base, Attached, or Activity licenses do not need an additional license to operate a device.

 MICROSOFT DYNAMICS 365 IS YOUR FUTURE AND SUNRISE IS YOUR CLOUD SOLUTION PROVIDER

 One Vendor for Industry Solutions, Support, and Billing

-With the Cloud Services Provider (CSP) model, Tier 1 certified Microsoft Business Partners like us are a one-stop shop for customers who are interested in purchasing and deploying Microsoft intelligent cloud solutions like Dynamics 365, Power BI, PowerApps, and Cortana Intelligence.
+With the Cloud Services Provider (CSP) model, Tier 1 certified Microsoft Business Partners like us are a one-stop shop for customers who are interested in purchasing and deploying Microsoft intelligent cloud solutions like Dynamics 365, Power BI, PowerApps, Azure, and Cortana Intelligence.
 To put it plainly, we would be your first point of contact for help with planning, implementing, and supporting end-to-end cloud solutions with embedded industry best practices and business intelligence capabilities.